triffon/ip-2021-22/exercises/1/01 - Types and Operators/readme.md

 ## 11

-Given the coordinates of a 2D point, check if it is on or above the line with the equation `4x + y = 24`

-## 12

-Given the coordinates of a 2D point, the center of a circle and the radius of a circle, check if the point is inside the circle.
+Given the 3 sides of a triangle, check if such triangle can exist